robfatland/nexus/data/api.md

 The objective is to build an API that can return data from a NoSQL database.

-## notes from the 5r4 walkthrough
+## from the MSE544 walkthrough...

 This narrative follows the [MSE544 course activity](https://cloudbank-project.github.io/az-serverless-tutorial/) built as proof of concept on Azure.
 This does not include [***Containerization with docker***](https://naclomi.github.io/containers-tutorial/).

-- Start up and configure a VM on the Azure cloud as a base of operations
+- Not annotated yet: Start up and configure a VM on the Azure cloud as a base of operations
-- Create a NoSQL database, again on Azure, and publish the periodic table of elements to it
+- Annotation in process: Create an Azure NoSQL database and publish the periodic table of elements
-    - The Azure brand name for a NoSQL database is "Cosmos DB"
+    - Azure brand name for NoSQL database service is "Cosmos DB"
-- Create a serverless function (on Azure called a 'Function App') that incorporates an API
+- Annotated: Create a serverless function (on Azure called a 'Function App') that incorporates an API
-    - In this case the API is written in Python
+    - ...in Python
-    - It connects to and uses the NoSQL database
+    - ...connect to, accesses the NoSQL database

-The first major success milestone is when I can interrogate the periodic table for information on Sodium.

-Two things I want to pay attention to are debugging methods and calling out "under the hood" functionality.
-The idea is build a cloud data system from an informed perspective.
+ - Not really covered yet: Debugging methods

+The first milestone is interrogating the periodic table for information on (say) sodium from the Azure portal viewed in a browser tab.
+The second milestone is making the same sodium query from a blank browser tab.
+The browser (via a URL) invokes an episodic burst of simple activity generically called a "cloud serverless function".
+The brand name in this case for Azure is "Azure Function" or equivalently "Azure Function App".

+The third milestone is to interrogate the periodic table from code, specifically using a Python program that uses the Python `requests` library.
+This Python program is an API *Client* where the database and Azure Function app together comprise the API (cloud data) *Server*.
+At the end of all this we have a completely automated program-to-program data access procedure that models everything that happens on the internet.
+Underlying all of this is a message passing protocol called `HTTP`.

+Two things to build out in one's comprehension are *debugging methods* and *underlying context*.

+A note on process:
-This walkthrough makes extensive use of two **workshops** (to avoid using the word *environment*).
+This walkthrough makes extensive use of two virtual **workshops** (to avoid using the word *environment*).
 The first workshop is the `bash` shell running on a low-power, low-cost on-demand virtual machine (VM) on the Azure cloud.
 The second workshop is the **VSCode** application, a popular and free IDE available from Microsoft.
-Both the VM and the VSCode workshops will integrate well with the Azure cloud.
+Both the VM and the VSCode workshops integrate well with the Azure cloud.

-## Skip for now: Set up a VM
+## Skipped for now: Set up a VM

 ## Build the NoSQL Database